Androguide/APKreator/README.md

 Before diving into the documentation, let me show you how quick and easy it is to create a beautiful root app with APKreator.
 For this example, we will mimic some functionnalities of the "Network & Internet" section of [Pimp My Rom](https://play.google.com/store/apps/details?id=com.androguide.pimpmyrom).

-Here is what the "empty" container looks like before we do any work:
+Here is what the "blank" container looks like before we do any work:

 ![blank-container](http://imageshack.us/a/img835/8608/271v.png)